 This structured therapy supports clients who wish to abstain from addictive substances with the help of a self-help group that is focused on sober living.
 Clients may take 12 to 15 sessions that are built on core principles of 12-step fellowships like Alcoholics Anonymous (AA) and Narcotics Anonymous (NA), among others.
 Twelve-step meetings allow participants to reflect on their past experiences openly and honestly with growth as a main focus and goal.

 If someone is unable to maintain their sobriety while in intensive outpatient treatment care, a medical professional may recommend that the level needs to be increased.
-This means they may need to head back to a medically monitored detox or return to residential treatment, which is a more restrictive environment, or partial hospitalization treatment.
+This means they may need to return to a medically monitored detox or residential treatment, which is a more restrictive environment, or partial hospitalization treatment.

 IOP clients may have to take random drug tests to ensure they are on track and committed to achieving stability and sobriety.
 It is up to the individual program to decide if a person will be discharged from the program if they are unable to pass the drug test.
 If the client is allowed to remain, the person may be referred to a higher level of care that is suitable for their needs at that time.